Skip to main content

 Is online gambling legal in the US?

-It depends on your state and the type of gambling.
-Sports betting is legal in 30+ states, while online casino and poker legality varies.
-Always use licensed, regulated platforms that verify your location.
+It depends on your state and the type of gambling product.
+Sports betting is legal in many states, while online casino, poker, sweepstakes, DFS, and prediction-market products all follow different rules.
+Always use licensed or otherwise clearly lawful platforms that verify your location.

 What is the minimum bankroll to start?